 East Midlands Airport has incoming flights from some UK airports.
 Ignore the Skylink Express coach and take the Skylink Nottingham bus (painted blue, low-floor, good luggage space) which goes past the main University campus.
 This service runs 24/7, and the journey takes about 45 minutes.
 Get off at the Paddling Pool stop which is just after the bus has crossed the tram route and adjacent to the University Boulevard tram stop mentioned above.
 Walk back with the University campus on your right.
 You will reach the West Gate in about six minutes.

 Parking permits are available for Conference representatives resident on the University campus.
 Conference representatives should have requested a permit when they registered for the Conference.
 If you did not, it may still be possible to allocate a parking space - please contact the Conference Office.

-The University campus has a lot of parking space.
-However, traffic will be very heavy on Friday 29 and Saturday 30 June when the University has Open Days.
-If you are coming to Nottingham for the day, you may find it easier to use the Park and Ride Scheme as it may not be possible to find a parking space on campus.
+Pay and display parking is available on the University campus but traffic will be very heavy on Friday 29 and Saturday 30 June when the University has Open Days.
+If you are coming to a session of the Conference on one of those days, you may find it easier to use the Park and Ride Scheme in order to avoid congestion and possible delays.
+Follow this link for directions using Park and Ride.

 If it is essential for you to drive into the campus on Friday or Saturday, please display this sign in your windscreen when you arrive at the campus.
 This will help the parking marshals to direct you to a suitable parking space.
 Please be aware that some parking spaces may be on the other side of the campus so be sure to leave plenty of time to walk back to the Conference venue - this could be a walk of around 20 minutes.